 - Repot when plants become root-bound or when water drains straight through without wetting the soil.
 Do so in spring, before active growth begins.

-Some other great houseplants to grow indoors include: Orchids or other Epiphytes, Fiddle Leaf Figs, Succulents, Birds of Paradise, Dumb Canes, indoor Palm trees, Peace Lilies, Pothos, African Violets, English Ivy, Olive Trees and many more!
+Some other great houseplants to grow indoors include: Orchids, Succulents, Birds of Paradise, Dumb Canes, indoor Palm trees, Peace Lilies, Pothos, African Violets, English Ivy, Olive Trees and many more!

 Tropical plants are easy to grow and easily adaptable to your house.